ORIENTATION / PLACEMENT |

 For students taking advantage of the homestay program, the orientation is also the time to meet their host families.
-All of the host families will be at the College on Sunday to welcome the new students and escort them home.
 Homestays begin on Sunday.

 All tuition balances are paid at the orientation.
 Payments can be made by check, travelers check, money order or US currency.
 No credit cards are accepted.

-Students enrolled in Weekend Programs who want to stay with a host family on Friday evening should plan to arrive at the College on Friday at 3:00PM.
-If a Friday night homestay is not required, or if students have secured their own accommodations, they may arrive at 8:10 AM on Saturday for a brief orientation.
+Students enrolled in Weekend Programs who want to stay with a host family on Friday evening should plan to arrive on Friday prior to 5:00PM.
+If a Friday night homestay is not required, or if students have secured their own accommodations, they may arrive for class on Saturday at 8:30AM.

-To arrive at the orientation by 2:00 PM, students taking the bus should plan to leave Tijuana no later than 12:00 (noon).
-Students driving to the campus should be crossing the border at San Ysidro at 12:30PM.
+To arrive in Ensenada by 2:00 PM, students taking the bus should plan to leave the ABC terminal in Tijuana no later than 12:00 (noon).
+Students driving to Ensenada should be crossing the border at San Ysidro at 12:30PM.

 Spanish proficiency levels of students enrolled in the Small Group Immersion Program must be evaluated to assure placement in the proper class.
 Placement is determined at the Sunday orientation.